skasdorf/DROMON/ReadMe.txt

 make

 ###
-Here I had to use this instead: cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=$HOME/Documents/DROMON-main/cmake ../tests
+SK: Here I had to use this instead: cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=$HOME/Documents/DROMON-main/cmake ../tests

+CAE: Here I had to use this:
+cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=C:\Users\Crfr\Desktop\Github\DROMON\cmake  ../tests
+cmake --build .

+libDromon.dll is needed to run
 ###

 # Finally, execute the following to actually run the tests
 ctest
+CAE: Never got the above to work

 # The tests will first run the normal test, then, when included, tests the output files with numdiff
 # Additional files and tests may be added by modifying the CMakeLists.txt file in the tests directory